ajitgoel/hugo-blog-theme/content/post/terraform-tips-and-tricks/index.md

 Each managed resource has life cycle function hooks associated with it: `Create(), Read(), Update(), and Delete().` Terraform invokes these function hooks as part of its normal operations

 `terraform.tfstate.backup` is a copy of the previous state file and can be safely deleted if you wish.

+`terraform refresh` is a read-only operation that does not modify managed existing infrastructure—just Terraform state.